John W. Martin: Post-governorship

-The Florida Constitution at the time barred a governor from serving two consecutive terms, with Martin being succeeded by Doyle E. Carlton in January 1929.
+The Florida Constitution at the time barred a governor from serving two consecutive terms.
+Martin was succeeded by Doyle E. Carlton in January 1929.
 Martin decided to run for United States Senator in 1928.
 However, he was defeated by incumbent Park Trammell in the Democratic primary, losing by a vote of 138,534 to 100,454.
 Martin made his final run for political office in 1932, seeking the governorship of Florida again.
 He received the most votes in a seven candidate field that included state's attorney David Sholtz and former Governor Cary A. Hardee.
 However, he garnered only 24.19% of the vote, well short of a majority.
 Martin thus advanced to a run-off election against Sholtz, but was defeated by a wide margin of 62.8%—37.2%.

 After retiring from politics, Martin built his own house in Tallahassee in 1933, which has been listed as a National Historic Place since 1986.
 After living at the property for about seven or eight years, Martin sold the house to local developers in 1941.
 He returned to Jacksonville, where he continued to practice law and became an investment broker.
 Martin was appointed a co-trustee of the Florida East Coast Railway, along with former Senator Scott Loftin.
 Upon Loftin's death in 1953, Martin became the sole trustee.
 On February 22, 1958, Martin died of a heart attack at East Coast Hospital in St. Augustine.
 He was buried at Evergreen Cemetery in Jacksonville.